-Applications are invited for the Gordon and Betty Moore Postdoctoral Scholars in Theory of Quantum Materials at the Stanford Institute for Theoretical Physics (SITP) beginning in Fall 2020.
+Applications are invited for the Gordon and Betty Moore Postdoctoral Scholars in Theory of Quantum Materials at the Stanford Institute for Theoretical Physics (SITP) beginning in Fall 2022.
 This postdoctoral program is part of the Moore Foundation's Emergent Phenomena in Quantum Systems initiative (EPiQS).
-We seek exceptional theorists who will flourish in, and contribute to, the highly interactive and collaborative materials research environment at Stanford.
+We seek exceptional theorists who will flourish in, and contribute to, the highly interactive and collaborative research environment at Stanford.

 Applications may be submitted through AcademicJobsOnline https://academicjobsonline.org/ajo/jobs/19562

-Position ID: Stanford-SITPGLAM-POST [#14546]
+Position ID: Stanford-SITPGLAM-POSTDOC22 [#19562]

 About the Gordon and Betty Moore Foundation and EPiQS Initiative